Chrisyk/MockMedia/README.md

 ## Usage

-1. Clone the git repository on your local machine
+1. Clone the git repository to your local machine

 2. Make a virtual environment for both backend and frontend.(recommended)